 Ototoxicity ResearchSinclair Research and Turner Scientific formed an exclusive partnership to offer GLP auditory testing to evaluate efficacy and detect and define potential ototoxicity of compounds and devices.

-The ear is the only major organ that is not included on the FDA’s list of recommended tissues to test for toxicity as part of an IND or NDA regulatory submission.
+The ear is the only major organ that is not included on the FDA’s list of recommended tissues to test for toxicity as part of regulatory submission.
 Since approximately one-third of all FDA approved drugs are associated with hearing loss or tinnitus as possible side effects, the potential for ototoxicity is both well-documented and not adequately addressed.
 Turner Scientific and Sinclair Research feel that the potential for ototoxicity is not being adequately addressed and that evaluating such potential damage to hearing represents a large unmet need both patients and drug developers.

 Ototoxicity Research Services